jhell85/pizza-parlor/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
-The program takes in input and console.log a 'click' | 'any word' | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'
+the program takes in a pizza order size from a radio button selector |  | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'

 ## Support